-- 3.2 Across the North East there has been a 35.8% decrease in the sale of land-won sand and gravel from 1,360 thousand tonnes in 2005 to 873 thousand tonnes in 2014.
+- 3.2 Across the North East there has been a 5.8% decrease in the sale of land-won sand and gravel from 1,360 thousand tonnes in 2005 to 1,2860 thousand tonnes in 2014.
 This decrease is considered to be mainly as a result of the economic downturn and a resulting reduction in the demand for primary aggregates.
-In recent years levels of sales appear to have stabilised to some extent following a period of significant decline and an increase of 13.5% was seen between 2013 and 2014. - 3.3 Over recent years the only site where sand and gravel has been extracted is the North Gare beach extraction site in Hartlepool.
+However in recent years levels of sales appear to have stabilised following a period of significant decline and a marked increase of 78.8% was seen between 2013 and 2016. - 3.3 Over recent years the only site where sand and gravel has been extracted is the North Gare beach extraction site in Hartlepool.
 However, from 2012 this site has been inactive and is no longer licensed by the Crown Estate.
-The operator of North Gare has stated that the information they supply to the NEAWP must remain confidential and therefore there is no publicly available figures to confirm the sales from this site.
-Instead the sand and gravel production figures for the Tees Valley and Durham are combined in the NEAWP reports. - 3.4 It is known that the site was previously operated under licence from the Crown Estate and this licence limited the total amount which could be extracted to a maximum of 48,000 tonnes per year.
+The operator of North Gare has stated that the information they supplied to the NEAWP must remain confidential and therefore there is no publicly available figures to confirm the sales from this site.
+Instead the sand and gravel production figures for the Tees Valley and Tyne and Wear are combined in the NEAWP reports. - 3.4 It is known that the site was previously operated under licence from the Crown Estate and this licence limited the total amount which could be extracted to a maximum of 48,000 tonnes per year.
 In order to establish an estimate of the sales figures to inform the Joint Minerals and Waste DPDs, the sub-regional apportionment figures for the period 2001 to 2016 were considered in the Minerals Background Paper (Entec, 2009).
 These apportionment figures were established in 2004 and were based on the existing permissions at that time.
 Tees Valley was apportioned a total equating to 10,000 tonnes per year and, as North Gare was the only operational site at that time, it was concluded that the site's sales leading up to 2004 were also in the region of 10,000 tonnes per year.
 Therefore, a figure of 10,000 tonnes per year was used as the basis for the Tees Valley's annual sales of sand and gravel in the Minerals and Waste DPDs. - 3.5 In the Apportionment of North East Region Guidelines for Aggregates Provision 2005-2020 Environmental Report (Entec, 2010), information provided by Durham on their 2007 production, and the licensing agreement on North Gare, was used to calculate separate annual production figures for Durham and the Tees Valley.
-This estimated production of 40,000 tonnes per year in the Tees Valley.
-Meanwhile the County Durham, Northumberland and Tyne & Wear LAA estimates sales from the Tees Valley as 20,000 tonnes per year. - 3.6 For the basis of this assessment the lower estimate used in the adopted Minerals and Waste DPDs has been used for the years where mineral extraction took place at North Gare.
+This estimated production of 40,000 tonnes per year in the Tees Valley. - 3.6 For the basis of this assessment the lower estimate used in the adopted Minerals and Waste DPDs has been used for the years where mineral extraction took place at North Gare.
 However, figures should be treated with caution as actual sales may be higher.
 This illustrates the difficulty in calculating average sales when information is confidential.

-(thousand t onnesj
+(inousanu i onnes)

-Year 2005 2006 2007 2008 2009 2010 2011 2012 2013 2014
+Year 2005 2006 2007 2008 2009 2010 2011 2012 2013 2014 2015 2016

-North 1,360 1,325 1,037 926 757 757 869 713 716 873
+North 1,360 1,325 1,037 926 757 757 869 713 716 873 917 972

 East

 England

 Total

 Sales

-Estimated 10 10 10 10 10 10 10 0 0 0
+Estimated 10 10 10 10 10 10 10 0 0 0 0 0

-Tees

-Valley

-Sales

-Table 2: Estimated sales of land-won sand and gravel for aggregate use in the Tees Valley (thousand tonnes)
+Table 2: Estimated sales of land-wor sand and gravel for r aggregate use in the Tees Valley (thousand tonnes) - figure includes Mineral Planning Authority estimate for Tyne and Wear.